You just can't hire a VP of Sales that hasn't themselves hired a few great reps before

 — Jason ✨Be Kind✨ Lemkin 🇮🇱 (@jasonlk) February 10, 2024

 We’ve talked a lot about hiring a great VP of Sales at SaaStr.
 So many great posts and discissions.
 But after 10+ years of SaaStr, I think we can almost boil it all down to 3 things to look for when you make your very first early stage VP hire — and 3 things not to look for as much.

-- Has she built at least a small team before?
+- 1/.
+Have they built at least a small team before?
 Have they hired at least 2–3 reps that have performed well?
 This isn’t the same as having been a great rep herself, or having inherited a team.
 If you can hire 2–3 great ones, you can likely scale and hire 20–30.
 Do the diligence here to make sure she’s really been able to recruit at least a few successful reps.
 This is a tough skill to develop.
 More here.

 What is much less important: